 Infected fissures If the fissures are infected that has to be addressed as well.
 For mild infections topical ointments like bacitracin ointment applied twice a day with a dressing is helpful.
 I recommend you take a q-tip and ‘work’ the medication into the fissure itself because since bacitracin is an ointment it will also help to soften the area.

 Oral antibiotics For more severe infections or in people at risk, sometimes oral antibiotics are necessary.
 Keep in mind that soaking your feet in Epsom salt or boric acid will only make matters worse since salts tend to dry out skin.

 The other point to come away with here is that in most cases these are chronic conditions.
 Using the advice given above you can dramatically improve on them, but you will always have to be cognizant of the problem and deal with it on some type of regular basis.

 For those of you who have severe heel cracking similar to the photos in this article I would like to recommend the following product.
 A pair of night time socks + a super hydrating cream containing among other ingredients, 25% urea cream which is the strongest amount of urea that can be purchased without a prescription.
 You simply apply the cream to your heels, before bed, then put on the socks which keeps the cream in place and allows for maximum hydration into your heel.
 The following morning, wash off the remaining cream.
-When bathing, while the heels are soft, take a pumice stone and rub away the loosened dry skin.
+When bathing, while the heels are soft, take the pumice stone, which is included in your purchase and rub away the loosened dry skin.

 Consider trying one of these plastic heel cups for your chronic dry or fissured heels.
 Use of these heel cups keeps all the fat underneath the heel and does not allow it to expand laterally and thus will not allow the skin to dry out and crack.
 You may wear it directly against the heel or you may place it over your socks or stockings, whichever is more comfortable.